Stop Using Soap for Pimples and Oily Skin, Here’s Why

 Without these oils, the skin becomes more susceptible to roughness, itching, and irritation.
 It can also trick your sebaceous glands into producing more sebum, leading to an excessive amount that can .

 All that extra sebum can mix with dirt, bacteria, and dead skin cells found on the surface of the skin.
 This buildup can and cause acne breakouts like whiteheads, blackheads, and pimples.
 Stop using a random soap for pimples and oily skin.
 Instead, choose a product specifically formulated for .
 The best anti-acne face cleanser has nothing on soap.

 A facial wash like POND’S Acne Clear Facial Foam promotes smooth, clear skin by getting rid of impurities, excess oil, and acne-causing bacteria.
 It gets to the root of acne rather than just superficially making your skin feel less oily.

-You could also try POND's Aloe Vera Jelly Cleanser, an oil-free jelly formula that deeply nourishes and hydrates the skin with soothing aloe vera.
+You could also try POND's Aloe Vera Jelly Cleanser, an oil-free jelly formula that deeply nourishes and with soothing aloe vera.
 And it does this without adding any more oil to your pores.

-Use products that are created for facial skin and your skin type, instead of using soap for pimples and oily skin.
-This can help address your skin issues without compromising your overall skin health.
+As a general rule, it's best to use products that are created for your skin type, instead of using soap for pimples and oily skin.
+This can help address your issues without compromising your overall skin health.